piotrmurach/tty-markdown/README.md

 ### 2.5 `:indent`

-By default any content apart from the main `h1` header is indented with `2` spaces.
-Use `:indent` to provide custom indent or no indent at all:
+By default, any content apart from the main `h1` header is indented with `2` spaces.
+Use the `:indent` keyword to provide custom indent or no indent at all:

 ```ruby
 TTY::Markdown.parse(markdown_string, indent: 0)